tycharlie99/tycharlie99.github.io/posts/alg-check-num-is-mul-of-three/index.md

     - 考古
 draft: false
 ---

-# Check a Number Is Multiple of Three or Not

 Given an integer number, check if it is a multiple of three or not.

 ## Using Division and Mod

-The easy mathod to solve this problem is using mod to check the remainder.
+The easy method to solve this problem is using mod to check the remainder.

 - Time Complexity: O(1)
 - Space Complexity: O(1)